UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-10/README.md

     ros2 run explore_lite explore --ros-args --params-file /home/projects/ros2_ws/src/explore.yaml
     ```

+## Challenges & Solutions

+**1. Latency & Camera Data Throughput**
+* **The Issue:** We experienced significant system lag when running SLAM, Nav2, and the Object Detection and Embedding model simultaneously.
+The camera feed would often "choke" on data, and calculating the precise depth of every pixel introduced too much latency for real-time control.
+* **The Solution:** Instead of relying on expensive depth calculations for distance, we switched to a faster heuristic: **Bounding Box Percentage**.
+We calculate the ratio of the object's bounding box area relative to the total frame size.
+This allows us to estimate distance (the bigger the box, the closer the object) with near-zero computational cost.

+**2. Electrical Shorting & Mounting**
+* **The Issue:** Our initial chassis design used a custom laser-cut metal base plate.
+This conductive surface inadvertently caused electrical shorts when exposed pins on the PCBs touched the plate, leading to erratic behavior and hardware risk.
+* **The Solution:** We temporarily resolved this by insulating all boards with electrical tape.
+For the final revision, we recommend switching to a non-conductive material (acrylic or 3D printed PLA) for the base mounting plate, and 3d printing containers for sensitive components.

+**3. Docker Integration**
+* **The Issue:** Integrating the OAK-D camera drivers and the AI Hat hardware interfaces inside the standard Docker container provided by the school proved extremely difficult.
+The containerization layer complicated the USB device permissions and library dependencies, leading to significant debugging time.
+* **The Solution:** We created a brand new, empty docker to pass any flags we needed, and simplify the process.
+We only installed what we needed, when we needed it.

+  **2. Power Distribution**
+* **The Issue:** With the Lidar, Camera, VESC, Speaker, and Camera Servo all drawing power simultaneously, we encountered brownouts.
+* **The Solution:**  We added a **Powered USB Hub** and an additional powers source with a power bank to power all components and avoid bnrownouts.

+## Future Improvements

+**1. Hardware Acceleration (AI Hat)**
+We would have liked to fully integrate the **AI Hat** to offload the computer vision processing from the main CPU.
+We attempted this integration during the project but faced compatibility issues with the camera DepthAI pipeline.
+Successful integration would significantly reduce system load and allow for higher framerates, and smarter models and embeddings.

+**2. Vertical Panning:** Currently, the camera only pans horizontally.
+Adding a **vertical servo** would allow the robot to track objects on the floor more effectively without losing them from the frame when getting close.

+**3. 3D Mount Redesign:** We would have liked to design better custom 3D-printed mounts for the Speaker, I2C extenders, and DC/DC converters to clean up the wiring and improve mechanical stability.

+**4. Robust Navigation Recovery**
+We wanted to fine-tune the Nav2 **recovery behaviors** (such as backing up or spinning when stuck).
+Currently, the exploration node requires precise calibration to prevent the robot from getting stuck in "loops" where it cannot find a valid path to a new frontier.

 ## Acknowledgments
 * **Professor Jack Silberman** for the course guidance.
 * **TA Team (Winston, Aryan)** for the technical support.